 Alignment is one of the elemental graphic design principles, and sometimes this concept is hard to grasp for some beginners.
-In this article, you will become familiar with these fundamental rules understandably and straightforwardly so that every designer, no matter his or her knowledge level, will master this topic.
+In this article, you will become familiar with these fundamental rules understandably and straightforwardly so that every designer, no matter their knowledge level, will master this topic.

 Effects of Alignment

-If we want our lives to run smoothly and avoid chaos, we need to bring order in our everyday.
-That’s why even the most trivial things like car parking have to follow the principle of alignment.
+If we want our lives to run smoothly and avoid chaos, we need to bring order every day.
+That’s why even the most trivial things like car parking have to follow the alignment principle.

 Let’s explore this theory a bit further.
-If the vehicles are positioned all over the place, the whole parking area can only be filled with a relatively small number of cars.
+Suppose the vehicles are positioned all over the place.
+In that case, the whole parking area can only be filled with a relatively small number of cars.
 On the other hand, if all vehicles are parked neatly in between the parking lot strips, we can fill the area to the last gap.

-You might think this is a »silly« example, but like some people ignore the parking lot stripes, many designers overlook this essential principle of alignment in their design process.
+You might think this is a »silly« example.
+Still, like some people ignore the parking lot stripes, many designers overlook this essential alignment principle in their design process.

-However, every skilled designer knows that the appropriate use of alignment gives you an overall sharper and organized looking design.
+However, every skilled designer knows that the appropriate use of alignment gives you an overall sharper and more organized-looking design.

 Moreover, align theory is nothing else than the correct position of design elements that create a balanced visual connection.
 Even if you’re planning to place items randomly across the canvas or page, the use of these rules will make them look harmonious.

-The exciting part of alignment application in design is, if done correctly, the viewer won’t notice it, because it creates an invisible connection among all the pieces.
-Yet as soon as you brake this rule, every Tom, Dick, and Harry will see that the things are not where they supposed to be.
+The exciting part of alignment application in design is that the viewer won’t notice it because it creates an invisible connection among all the pieces.
+Yet as soon as you break this rule, every Tom, Dick, and Harry will see that the things are not where they are supposed to be.

 Furthermore, alignment is a technique that helps you create unity and provides a well-framed structure and composition throughout the design.